fodydev/afrim/FAQ.md

 What is Afrim?
 ---

-Afrim is an input method engine (IME) to type any languagues who can be represented using a sequential code.
+Afrim is an input method engine (IME) to type any languagues that can be represented using a sequential code.

-Afrim is also a library / tool to implement IME.
+Afrim is also a library/tool to implement IME.

-**Disclaimer**: Afrim isn't a writing system.
-Instead, it use existing writing systems to operate.
+**Disclaimer**: Afrim is not a writing system.
+Instead, it uses existing writing systems to operate.

 How Afrim works?
 ---

-Using the transliteration, Afrim transforms what you type (in english character) to your native language.
+Using the transliteration, Afrim transforms what you type (in English character) to your native language.

 - Eg. Afrim -> እፍሪም (Amharic input method)
 - Eg. Pookai2t peu2nze22 n*kut -> Pookɛ́t pә́nzéé ŋkut (Bamun input method)

-Technically, each character of the target language can be represented by a sequencial code (sequence of characters).
+Technically, each character of the target language can be represented by a sequential code (sequence of characters).

-**Example**
+**Example:**
 ```
 A -> እ
 f -> ፍ